pvuk/spring_boot_demo/Task.md

 2.a Ref: https://personal-loan.gosahi.com/employment-details

 ===================================================================================================================================
-														Java - Task
+##Java - Task
 ===================================================================================================================================
-1. Write @annotation that reads all variable names and when insert into db columns should be created as capital letters.
+1. Write @annotation that reads all variable names and when insert into database columns should be created as capital letters.
+2. Implement default method functionality without breaking old code in interfaces.

 ===================================================================================================================================
-														MongoDB - Task
+##MongoDB - Task
 ===================================================================================================================================
 1. Implement the feature that MongoDB support of Long primaryKey 1.1 Maintain SequenceGenerator